Customize Consent Preferences

 And that’s a bit worrying, to be honest.
 Keep reading for a detailed explanation of this phenomenon as well as my theory on why it happens!

-Summary: TikTok does appear to make users follow random accounts without their consent, and many users have reported this phenomenon.
+Summary: TikTok does seem to make users follow random accounts without their consent, and many users have reported experiencing this phenomenon.

 It's speculated that this could be due to third-party platforms selling followers or other behind-the-scenes manipulations.

-The article advises users to check their "Following" list for any unknown accounts and unfollow them if needed, as well as considering contacting TikTok for clarification.
+The article advises users to regularly check their "Following" list for any unknown accounts and unfollow them if necessary.
+Additionally, it suggests considering contacting TikTok for clarification and to report the issue.

 Disclaimer – Your Account May Be Hacked! 😮